CH-Chang/dep-mgr/CONTRIBUTING_EN.md

   pnpm build

   # Building for single packages
-  pnpm build [the package name defined in package.json]
+  pnpm build-single [the package name defined in package.json]

   ```